1. Overview of Gunsens

 Once added, the Gun Sensor will appear as a red pin on the floor plan, which can be dragged to the desired position.

-To handle these varying responsibilities, Gunsens accounts are divided into three membership tiers: Owners, Admins, and Viewers.
+To handle these varying responsibilities, Gunsens accounts are divided into five membership tiers: Owners, Admins, Police Officers, Viewers, and Kids.
 This hierarchy ensures that every user has appropriate access and control, enhancing the app’s functionality in complex environments like schools, businesses, and public spaces.

-For instance, a school can purchase Gunsens SOS Remotes for all of its students.
-The school then invites the students to join its Gunsens account as Viewers.
-Once students install their SOS Remotes, the school is automatically billed for their monthly monitoring subscriptions.
+For instance, a school can purchase Gunsens SOS Panic Buttons for all of its students.
+The school then invites the students to join its Gunsens account as Kids.
+Once Kids install their SOS Panic Buttons, the school is automatically billed for their monthly monitoring subscriptions.

 Owners: